pdbradley/phonelist/README.md

 # Phonebook

-This app is a phone book that connects to Airtable for data and deploys on Airtable.
+This app is a phone book that connects to Airtable for data and deploys on Netlify.
 No code needed to make this work.
 Just configure the site and the manage your phone list via Airtable.

 Follow the steps below to get set up: